delaneyj/datastar/code/go/site/static/md/examples/update_store.md

 event: datastar-merge-signals,
 data: store { HYAAA4BK7IFQE: "2024-05-23T10:33:14.167189214-07:00", stuffAlreadyInStore: "this is already in the store"}
 ```
-It will accept anything that is also accepted by the `data-store` attribute.
+It will accept anything that is also accepted by the `data-merge-signals` attribute.

 The deletion event looks like